agiacalone/cecs-326-lab-semaphores-revamp/README.md

 ## Caesar Cypher
 If you want to know a brief history of the Caesar Cypher, feel free to read the [Wikipedia page](https://en.wikipedia.org/wiki/Caesar_cipher) for a summary.
 The wikipedia page also offers some formulas and examples that might help reinforce your understanding.

 In C, characters are represented as chars, which are typically one byte of memory.
-They also have a numerical value, such as 65 for 'A', 90 for 'Z', 97 for 'a', and 122 for 'z'.
+They also have a numerical value, such as 65 for `A`, 90 for `Z`, 97 for `a`, and 122 for `z`.
 A full list of values can be seen here:
 ![ASCII Table](https://www.asciitable.com/asciifull.gif "An ASCII Table").

 We can utilize this in order to both encrypt and decrypt information using a Caesar Cypher.
 While Caesar Cyphers are not cryptographically secure, they are a nice introduction to the idea of data obfuscation.
 For the purposes of this assignment, the **Barrier** struct contains a field called **spell**.
 This is a char array of a size determined in the **dungeon_settings.h** file.
 Every alphabetical character that is put into the **Barrier**'s **spell** field will use the first character in the array as the shift value.
 So for example, if the first character were 'T', it would represent a shift of 84.